pwnedkeys/pwnedkeys-site/faq.md

   Mostly by searching the Internet and finding them.
 Some get [submitted by helpful individuals, too](submit.html).

+* **What kinds of keys does pwnedkeys store?**

+  The pwnedkeys database keeps records of 2048 bit and larger RSA keys, as well as elliptic-curve keys on the P-256, P-384, and P-521 curves.
+Support for curve25519 and curve448 keys are planned.

+  DSA keys, and RSA keys smaller than 2048 bits, are not kept, as these keys are generally considered of limited security, and in general should not be used at all, whether they are known to be compromised or not.

 * **What do I do if my key is reported as compromised?**

   If you are the legitimate owner of the key, then you need to replace it with